-Class discussion forum: We will use the university's Brightspace installation for class discussions outside class meeting times.
-This forum is a very important part of this course and participation is important and incentivized in the grading scheme.

-Class mailing list: Please make sure you are on the class mailing list.
+- Class discussion forum: We will use the university's Brightspace installation for class discussions outside class meeting times. - Class mailing list: Please make sure you are on the class mailing list.
 The mailing list will use the email address for each student as recorded in the official university records (MaineStreet system).
 We will use this mailing list only for urgent messages because all other messages will go on the class discussion forum.
 I anticipate fewer than a dozen messages on this list over the semester.